michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-04-26-double-income-en.md

 it is a permanent solution, as the tax withholding will automatically adjust as your salary increases (or decreases).

+A note on supplemental income: The default federal withholding rate on supplemental wages (bonuses, stock vesting, commissions, etc.) is a flat 22%.
+For dual-income households, this flat rate often under-withholds because by the time the bonus hits, much of your combined income is already being taxed at 24%, 32%, or higher.
+If your employer allows it, request that supplemental income be withheld at your top marginal tax bracket rather than the default 22%.
+Alternatively, increase the amount on W-4 line 4(c) to compensate.
+For supplemental wages exceeding $1 million in a calendar year, the mandatory withholding rate is 37%.

+For RSU vesting specifically: Many employers only withhold the default 22% (or the minimum required to cover FICA and income tax) and do not allow you to adjust the rate.
+In that case, you can handle it manually — at the time of vesting, sell additional shares beyond the automatic sell-to-cover amount and set the extra cash aside to pay taxes.
+For example, if your top marginal bracket is 32% but the company only withholds 22%, sell enough extra shares to cover the 10% gap.
+This avoids a surprise tax bill at filing time and is effectively the same as having the correct amount withheld upfront.

 Like other aspects of marriage, when each person takes care of their own affairs, the couple will thrive together.